 Additional Outside Resources

 - USCIS: Green Card for an American Born Indian in Canada

 - USCIS Form I-130 Petition for Foreign Relative

 We Can Help!

 The immigration lawyers at Richards and Jurusik Immigration Law have more than 20 years of experience helping foreign nationals (especially Canadians) to live and work in the United States.
-Contact us today for a free assessment of your legal situation.
+Contact us today for an assessment of your legal situation.